-- Inclusive: Community-based research seeks to democratize knowledge by recognizing and valuing the unique strengths and perspectives of all team members involved in the research process.
+- Inclusive: Community-based research seeks to democratize knowledge by recognizing and valuing the unique strengths and perspectives of all members involved in the research process.
 CBR projects often use multiple and innovative data collection strategies and analysis methods that reflect the diverse expertise and experiences of the research team.

 Why Community-Based Research?

 CBR approaches are increasingly being adopted in HIV/AIDS-related research because they promote an interdisciplinary framework that recognizes the multiple social, economic, political and health implications of HIV/AIDS.
 The benefits to academic researchers and community stakeholders are numerous.